selmaohneh/selmaohneh.github.io/_posts/2024-08-26-How-I-Explained-IoC-and-DI-to-Our-Senior-Software-Engineer.md

   teaser: /assets/images/di-ioc.jpg
 ---

 Inversion of Control and Dependency Injection are two of these big buzz words you always hear when talking about modern software development.
 At least they were when I started going professional.
 That’s why I invested quite some time to research that topic.
-I was surprised our Senior Software Engineer did not…
+I was surprised that our Senior Software Engineer did not…

 I had to explain it to him while reviewing some of my code.
 I still remember his reaction:

 > That’s it?
 That easy?
 I was completely mystified by that stuff for years and you just explained it to me in a short call?

-If even my valued colleague, who was my mentor for the past few years, still didn’t get that concept, I thought it might be worth to write yet another explanation:
+If even my valued colleague, who was my mentor for the past few years, still didn’t get that concept, I thought it might be worth writing yet another explanation:

 # Inversion of Control and Dependency Injection for Dummies!